prabal1997/prabal1997.github.io/README.md

 ## How I built it
 This project was primarily built in three major phases.
 ## Challenges I ran into
+One of the main challenges that we ran into was how to make the wireless sensors inexpensive so that we can produce many of them on a small budget.
+We ended up creating our own flex sensor using tinfoil as conductive layers and pencilled in paper as the semi-resistive layer.
+For the case we used sharpeners that collected the shavings where we removed the actual sharpener part and put in our electronics.
+We also used lipo batteries from an RC plane for power in order to make our sensors rechargeable.
+Everything was controlled by an inexpensive Arduino Pro Mini.

 ## Accomplishments that I'm proud of
+We are really proud of developing the hardware for our project.
+We think that it proves that the entire Accutrack system is something that actually works as we were able to show exactly how we envisioned it.

 ## What I learned
 There was a lot that we learnt from this project.
 Firstly, we all learnt how to work as a team and co-ordinate with one another to